wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 			When a higher-level function is constructed, it inherits the fundamental properties and behaviors of the simpler functions it is composed of.
 				Characteristics like continuity, differentiability, and linearity of the lower-level functions are also preserved in the higher-level function.
 ##### Composite Functions Represent Inheritance
-Composite spaces enable the preservation of input types and properties from base-level functions.
+- **Role**: Composite functions represent inheritance in mathematical structures.
+- **Definition**: Composite functions are formed by combining simpler, lower-level functions.
+This combination allows the composite function to inherit properties and input domains from the functions it is composed of.
+- **Inheritance**:
-	The input domain and fundamental characteristics of the base-level function are retained in the higher-level function.
+	- The properties (such as continuity, differentiability, and linearity) and input domains of the lower-level functions are preserved in the composite function.
+	- This ensures that the composite function retains the characteristics and behaviors of the simpler functions.

-Inheritance implies a compositional/hierarchical structure (i.e. [[#Higher-Level Functions (i.e. Composite Functions)|Levels and Composite Nature]]) where more complex entities build upon simpler ones.
+	- Inheritance implies a compositional/hierarchical structure (i.e. [[#Higher-Level Functions (i.e. Composite Functions)|Levels and Composite Nature]]) where more complex entities build upon simpler ones.
-	In mathematics, this means that higher-level functions build on the properties and behaviors of lower-level functions.
+		- In mathematics, this means that higher-level functions build on the properties and behaviors of lower-level functions.
-		Where scalar functions within the field of real numbers is inherited by any space that is a itself a subset of the real number field.
+			- Where scalar functions within the field of real numbers is inherited by any space that is a itself a subset of the real number field.

-Higher-level functions inherit properties from the lower-level functions they are composed of.
+			- Higher-level functions inherit properties from the lower-level functions they are composed of.
-	This means that the behavior and properties of the scalar functions are retained in the higher-level function.
+				- This means that the behavior and properties of the scalar functions are retained in the higher-level function.
-		When a higher-level function inherits from a simpler function, it retains the fundamental properties and behaviors of the simpler function.
+					- When a higher-level function inherits from a simpler function, it retains the fundamental properties and behaviors of the simpler function.
-			This means that the operations defined for the simpler function are still valid and applicable in the higher-level function.
+						- This means that the operations defined for the simpler function are still valid and applicable in the higher-level function.
-#### Output Type Preserved/Extended to the [[#Higher-Level Functions (i.e. Composite Functions)|Higher-Level Space]]
+#### [[#A Transformation as a Subset of Composite Functions ($1 1$, $m 1$)|Transformations]] Extend Composite Functions and Preserve Higher-Level Output Codomain
+Transformations take composite functions as their basis and enhance them, allowing these functions to operate in new and more complex contexts.
-##### Composite Function Output Types Are Determined by the Higher Level Spaces
+##### I.e. Composite Function Output Types Are Determined by the Higher Level Spaces
 Extension involves modifying or enhancing the output type of the function.
 	The codomain of the function is typically extended to handle more complex or higher-dimensional outputs.
 ###### Extension: Means an Output Codomain is Preserved, while the Input Domain is Modified/Changed